ibm-cloud-docs/pattern-openshift-vpc-mz-resiliency/ROKS on VPC Multi-Zone Resiliency-Pattern-final.md

 # 4. Solution Architecture

 -   ROKS is deployed on VPC Servers across three availability zones within a region.
--   Compatible/recommended nodes (that are currently available for ROKS on IBM Cloud – Virtual Servers Instances Shared) are used for worker nodes to run stateful application in production environment.
+-   Compatible/recommended nodes (that are currently available for ROKS on {{site.data.keyword.Bluemix_notm}} – Virtual Servers Instances Shared) are used for worker nodes to run stateful application in production environment.
     ![](image/545eb7ba85b9774f5a5a2b170ea6242a.png)Ref: IBM Cloud Docs
 -   High performance Secondary storage (10 IOPS Block) is used and attached to worker nodes.
 Portworx Enterprise (an SDS – Software Defined Storage) is setup in the cluster across three zones using a Converged architecture (compute and storage in same node).
 Built-in internal key-value database (KVDB) is used for Portworx cluster.
 -   ![Portworx deployment architecture hyperconverged](image/0c1947f67fce0cfed4a32e2fb6107f7d.png)Ref: Portworx Docs